Beit-Hatfutsot/mojp-k8s/README.md

 The default values are at `values.yaml` - these are used in the chart template files

 Each environment adds or overrides with environment specific settings using `values.production.yaml` which is merged with the `values.yaml` file

+Automation scripts can also use the `values.production.auto-updated.yaml` file to update values programatically using the `update_yaml.py` script

 ## Secrets